Incremental Class Learning using Variational Autoencoders with Similarity Learning: Methodology

 \subsubsection{Angular Loss}

-Wang \emph{\textit{et al.}} \cite{wang2017deep} aimed to overcome some of the challenges with triplet loss.
-These problems include the infeasibility of exhaustive sampling and the use of a single global margin $m$.
-Angular loss tries to address these by constraining the angle of the triangle between the triplets.
-The resulting rotation and scale invariance make the loss function more robust to significant variations in features.
-The angular loss of a batch $\mathcal{B}$ of size $N$ is defined as:
+Wang \emph{\textit{et al.}} \cite{wang2017deep} aimed to overcome some of the challenges with Triplet loss.
+These problems include the infeasibility of exhaustive sampling and using a single global margin $m$.
+Angular loss addresses these by constraining the angles of the triangle between the triplets.
+The resulting rotation and scale invariance make the loss function more robust to significant feature variations.
+The Angular loss of a batch $\mathcal{B}$ of size $N$ is defined as:

 where $x_a$ is the anchor image. $x_n$ is a negative image (different class from anchor).
 Function $f$ is defined as

 where $x_p$ is a positive image (same class as anchor image). $\alpha$ is the degree of the angle. $y_n$ is the class label of the negative image. $y_a$ is the class label of the anchor image. $y_p$ is the class label of the positive image.